 - Take Route Y-290, a gravel road, to the Serrano entrance (50 mi / 80 km)

-PRO TIP: If you go with OneSeed, they take care of your ground transportation and accommodations for you.
+PRO TIP: If you go with OneSeed (use LOCAL10 when booking for 10% off), they take care of your ground transportation and accommodations for you.

 Torres del Paine Catamaran